nrwl/nx/docs/shared/generators/generator-options.md

 ## Adding dynamic prompts

 Dynamic options can prompt the user to select from a list of options.
-To define a prompt, add an `x-prompt` property to the option object, set the type to list, and define an items array for the choices.
+To define a prompt, add a `x-prompt` property to the option object, set the type to list, and define an items array for the choices.

 ```json
 {